SiddKanwar/Meet-Devils/README.md

 # Meet-Devils
-App that notifies you if your friend is near you (In progress)
+Get notified when your loved ones are near you (In progress)